 As riders, we need to decipher between which response should be most beneficial in the various situations we find ourselves.
-Ideally, we would train both ourselves and our horses to set up the conditions so that problems never happen in the first place.
+Ideally, we would train both ourselves and our horses to create conditions where problems never happen in the first place.

 However, we know that especially in horse riding, unforeseeable events occur.
 We need to be prepared with several different tools, so that we are prepared for most scenarios.